You can target users who use a specific browser or specific browser options when they visit your page.

 Drag and drop Browser into the Audience Builder.

 Click Select, then select one of the following options:

-The following example shows an audience that includes Internet Explorer users on versions 10 or 11:
+The following example shows an audience that includes Microsoft Edge users on versions 91 or 92:

 Target or exclude activity entrants based on their browser type, language, or version.

 Select Type, then choose either equals or does not equal.

 Select one or more browsers.
 Multiple options are connected with an OR.

 Target or exclude certain browsers that are set to use specific languages.

 For example, if an offer is available only in English, you might target browsers with their language set to English.
 Or, if your page is not double-byte enabled, you might exclude browsers set to East Asian languages.